WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/notebook_in_prod/03_notebooks_in_prod_deploy_model-reference.md

 import pickle
 import pandas as pd
 import numpy as np
+import pyarrow as pa

 import simdb # module for the purpose of this demo to simulate pulling data from a database

-from wallaroo.ModelConversion import ConvertXGBoostArgs, ModelConversionSource, ModelConversionInputType import wallaroo from wallaroo.object import EntityNotFoundError
+# from wallaroo.ModelConversion import ConvertXGBoostArgs, ModelConversionSource, ModelConversionInputType
+import wallaroo
+from wallaroo.object import EntityNotFoundError